LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

 * Create a file called receive.py
     * On the first line of the file, import the pika, sys, and os modules: `import pika, sys, os`
     * Delcare the main function: `def main():`
-        * Inside that function, establish a connection with the server and delcare the queue you will receive messages from.
-These 4 lines of code will be exactly the same as they were in send.py.
-The queue you delcare here must have the same name as the queue you declared in send.py.
+        * Inside that function, just as you did in send.py, establish a connection with the server and delcare the queue you will receive messages from. *The queue you declare here must have the same name as the queue you declared in send.py*
-        * Still inside the main function, define a callback function, which will print the messages received by the queue:
+        * Still inside the main function, define a callback function, which will retrieve messages from the queue:

               def callback(ch, method, properties, body):
                   print(" [x] Received %r" %body)